zuplo-samples/db2openapi/README.md

 ## Motivation

 There are [several DB to API projects](https://github.com/dbohdan/automatic-api) out there, but they almost all lock you into building your API a certain way or using their managed service to get the full experience.
 I'd prefer to decouple the API definition from the API implementation - you are free to use your generated OpenAPI specification with any OpenAPI-compliant web framework (ex.
 Huma, tsoa, Connexion) and develop your DB-backed CRUD APIs with tools you're already familiar with / using.
+If you don't want to tie your API directly to your database, this is essentially a quickstart to building a CRUD API.

 ## Database Support